CIA activities in Peru: 1998

-According to a New York Times report, Jordanian officials asked the CIA station chief in Amman, United States object if Jordan sold 50,000 surplus AK-47 assault rifles to the Peruvian military.
-After checking with embassy diplomatic and military personnel, CIA headquarters, but not with the State Department, the Jordanians were told that the US had no objections to the transaction.
-Subsequently, however, CIA told the Clinton Administration that the surplus rifles did not go to Peru, but to guerillas in Colombia.
+According to a New York Times report, Jordanian officials asked the CIA station chief in Amman, United States, to object if Jordan sold 50,000 surplus AK-47 assault rifles to the Peruvian military.
+After checking with embassy diplomatic and military personnel and CIA headquarters, but not with the State Department, the Jordanians were told that the US had no objections to the transaction.
+Subsequently, however, the CIA told the Clinton Administration that the surplus rifles did not go to Peru but to guerrillas in Colombia.
 Peru has had a long-standing border dispute with Ecuador, and US sources said that Peruvian arms purchases, due to that conflict, which involved open warfare in 1995, should have been closely monitored.
-The CIA station in Lima, Peru had been notified, but the matter was not discussed with Peruvian security officials on the basis of respecting the Jordanian confidence.
+The CIA station in Lima, Peru, had been notified, but the matter was not discussed with Peruvian security officials on the basis of respecting the Jordanian confidence.

-On the Peruvian side, the transaction was arranged by Montesinos, working through an arms broker, Sarkis Soghanalian, who said he did not know the guns were going other than to Peru, and he had received End user certificate (EUC) for them.
+On the Peruvian side, the transaction was arranged by Montesinos, working through an arms broker, Sarkis Soghanalian, who said he did not know the guns were going anywhere other than to Peru, and he had received End user certificate (EUC) for them.